Having studied analytical philosophy as part of my undergraduate course, I was able to put this into practice during my year at IBM.

 Doing a year in industry puts you one step ahead of the game in terms of getting that graduate job that you really want.
 It also teaches you time management, communication skills and the value of making meaningful professional relationships.
 It makes you really mature as an individual and Im much more confident now.

-Im really thrilled to have been offered a place on the IBM graduate programme.
-It means I can complete my final year at University and look forward to a job that I know Ill enjoy.
+I was really thrilled to have been offered a place on the IBM graduate programme.
+It meant I could complete my final year at University and look forward to a job that I knew Id enjoy.